 Burn draws the skin's fluid to the surface and away from the rest of your body, therefore dehydrating you.
 Make sure you replenish your body by drinking plenty of water, and even trying a sports drink to boost your electrolytes.

 Want to find out more about your skin than what's on the surface?
-Discover what a VISIA Skin Analysis could tell you about your skin.
+Book a skin analysis appointment by clicking here.